bazelbuild/starlark/spec.md

 Some functions may accept parameters of multiple types.
 In this case the parameter is annotated with a union type `A|B`.

-User functions are limited to optional types, that is `None|A`, where `A` is another type.
+User defined function is limited to optional types, that is `None|A`, where `A` is another type.

 ### Lists